intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 * The Azure tenant ID that the subscription belongs to

 ### 2.5.2 Set access policy for the client VM
-* Login to the client VM, and get the system identity:
+* Run such command to get the system identity:
 ```bash
 az vm identity assign -g myResourceGroup -n myVM
 ```